-k.
-Risk Management
+K. Risk Management

-- A Risk Assessment Management form should be completed at the beginning of each year that will cover regular youth gatherings. - Specific RAMS forms should be completed for events outside of the regular gatherings.
+- A risk management form should be completed at the beginning of each year that will cover regular youth gatherings. - Specific RAMS forms should be completed for events outside of the regular gatherings, Or for an onsite-activity that has a risk you cannot completely eliminate by other actions or measures

-I. Attendance Rolls
+L. Attendance Rolls

-Children's groups should have a sign in - sign out sheet, completed by one of the children's workers, at each event for the purpose of accurately accounting for who is present in the case of an emergency.
+Youth groups should have a sign in - sign out sheet at each event for the purpose of accurately accounting for who is present in the case of an emergency.

-At the first instance of a child attending a group, their parent/caregiver's emergency contact details should also be sought.
+At the first instance of a young person attending a group emergency contact details should also be sought.

-m.
-Gifts
+M. Gifts

 Leaders should exercise caution in giving or receiving gifts.
-While the giving of gifts on special occasions (ie a baptism or confirmation) in a public forum is encouraged, giving personal gifts to children and young people that could in any way be deemed as showing a form of special treatment, or has the potential to be viewed as a romantic gesture is not permitted.
+While the giving of gifts on special occasions (ie a baptism or confirmation) in a public forum is encouraged, giving personal gifts to young people that could in any way be deemed as showing a form of special treatment, or has the potential to be viewed as a romantic gesture is not permitted

-n.
-Pastoral care meetings
+N. Pastoral care meetings